Skip to main content Skip to navigation

 PhD Programmes

-This programme allows you to think outside the box and pursue original and innovative interdisciplinary research.
-The PhD in Interdisciplinary Studies is our first degree, and it allows students to pursue research projects in line with the core aims of the Centre.
+This programme allows you to think outside the box and pursue original and innovative interdisciplinary research in line with the core aims and research areas of the Centre.
 Students applying to this programme will draw from more than one discipline in conducting their research, and often seek to combine or innovate at the level of research method.
 Contemporary challenges often fall between or cut across disciplinary expertise and this degree is designed to meet these challenges.
 Apply here

 1. Determine if you are eligible to apply for a PhD.
 There are no deadlines to apply for entry to the PhD, but there are deadlines relating to scholarships.
 If you wish to be considered for a scholarship, please consult the Funding Information below and work towards the deadlines specified.
 We recommend that candidates submit their applications as early as possible.